 What is home equity?

-How do I build home equity?
+How to build home equity

 Because home equity is the difference between your home’s current market value and your mortgage balance, your home equity can increase in a few circumstances:

-How do I calculate home equity?
+How to calculate home equity

 To calculate the equity in your home, follow these steps: